Promoting British values

-This is achieved though equipping students with the ability to understand their place in a culturally diverse society and by giving the opportunities to experience such diversity within the school community.
+This is achieved though equipping students with the ability to understand their place in a culturally diverse society and by giving them opportunities to experience such diversity within the school community.
 The Religious Studies curriculum provides a broad and balanced education on a range of faiths, religions and cultures.

 Social, Moral, Spiritual & Cultural and curriculum knowledge about global issues.

 Through our SMSC Form Time activities we help students to develop their self-knowledge, self-esteem and self-confidence; distinguish right from wrong and to respect English law; encourage students to accept responsibility for their behaviour, show initiative and contribute positively to society; enable students to acquire a broad general knowledge of, and respect for, English public institutions and services and to appreciate and respect their own and other cultures.

 Smestow School strives to ensure that its students leave with the strongest foundation of values upon which to build a successful life and a successful contribution to our Society.